albert-gee/old-macdonald/Writerside/topics/Backlog.md

 - The mobile/web application must be deployed to connect with the Orchestrator.
 - The controller must display real-time sensor data and allow actuator control.

+## US7: Device Discovery & Integration

+*As n Controller, I want to detect new accessory devices (sensors, actuators) and add them to the network so that they can be controlled efficiently.*

+**Acceptance Criteria:**
+- The Controller must automatically **detect new sensors and actuators** when they are powered on and within the network range.
+- The system must support **Matter, Thread, and Wi-Fi** communication protocols for seamless integration.
+- The Controller must be able to **assign each new device** to a specific Grow Chamber.
+- The technician can **manually configure detected devices** if they are not automatically recognized.
+- The system must ensure that newly added devices **sync with predefined Environmental Profiles** for optimal operation.
+- The system must notify the technician if a device **fails to connect or has a communication issue**.

-## US8: Environment Profiles in Orchestrator
+## US8: Environment Profiles in Controller

-*As an orchestrator, I want to define preset environmental configurations for different plant types so that growers can easily set up new crops.*
+*As a Controller, I want to define preset environmental configurations for different plant types so that growers can easily set up new crops.*

 **Acceptance Criteria:**
 - The system must include **predefined Environmental Profiles** for various plant types (e.g., leafy greens, fruiting plants, herbs).